janbiedermann/sprockets/README.md

 This must be an array of absolute paths.
 Default is \[Sprockets::Environment.root\], which in rails defaults to Rails.root.

 ### Cache with Gdbm
+**Gdbm allows for only one process at a time to access the cache!**

 Depending on your system configuration, GDBM, although being part of ruby StdLib, may not be available.
 If you are not sure, you can quickly check with:
 ```bash